Debt-to-Income Ratio Calculator

 - What does the Debt-to-Income Ratio Calculator do?

 - Calculate your DTI ratio to see if lenders will approve your mortgage or loan application.
-All calculations are performed in your browser using official UK rates and thresholds.

 - Is this based on current interest rates?